chrishamblin-sundance/ESP32-Projects-Thermal-Camera/README.md

 ### Screen connection (3.5 inch LCD TFT touch display with ili9488):

 The screen needs 14 connections between the ESP32 and the screen to work.
-Some of these will be for the touch screen, so not actually used in this project (yet), but it's easier to connect them now than to add them later, once it's all in the box.

 Going from Left to right from the back of the screen connect like below: